Swedish title: Mellanösternstudier: Mellanösterns historia fram till första världskriget

 2. Mellanösterns historia från det osmanska imperiets uppkomst fram till första världskriget.

-- The Hist of the ME fr Islams beginning until the Osman Emp., 7.5 ECTS
+- The Hist of the ME fr Islams beginning until the Osman Emp., 7.5 credits

-- The Hist of the ME fr Osman Empires begin until World War I, 7.5 ECTS
+- The Hist of the ME fr Osman Empires begin until World War I, 7.5 credits

 How to apply